Bounds on complexity of matrix multiplication away from CW tensors: Preliminaries

-\begin{thm} For any tensor $T$, we have $V_{\omega}(T) \leq \brk(T)$. \end{thm} Therefore, any given tensor $T$ with an upper bound on its border rank and a lower bound on its value yields a bound on $\omega$, as illustrated in \Cref{ex:strassen}.
+By considering the supremum over all such degenerations of $T^{\boxot N}$ we get $V_{\omega,N}(T)\leq \brk(T)^N$ for every $N$.
+Taking the $N$-th root and passing to the supremum over all $N$ we obtain the result. \end{proof} Therefore, any given tensor $T$ with an upper bound on its border rank and a lower bound on its value --- in terms of the constant $\omega$ --- yields an upper bound on $\omega$, as illustrated in \Cref{ex:strassen}.
 In the rest of this section we briefly recall Strassen's \emph{laser method}, which can be used to estimate the value of a tensor if the tensor can be decomposed into smaller tensors for which the value is known.
 The version we present here was first introduced in \cite{thesisTim}.

 \begin{defi} Let $T \in U \ot V \ot W$ be a tensor. \begin{itemize} \item A \emph{blocking} $D$ of $T$ is given by decompositions $U= \bigoplus_{i \in I}{U_{i}}$, $V= \bigoplus_{j \in J}{V_{j}}$, $W= \bigoplus_{k \in K}{W_{k}}$.
 These induce a decomposition